symbiote/silverstripe-queuedjobs/docs/en/defining-jobs.md

 The best way to learn about defining your own jobs is by checking the examples

 * `PublishItemsJob` - A job used to publish all the children of a particular node.
 To create this job, run the PublishItemsTask passing in the parent as a request var (eg ?parent=1)
 * `GenerateGoogleSitemapJob` - A job used to create a google sitemap.
 If the googlesitemaps module is installed it will include priority settings as defined there, otherwise just produces a generic structure.
-To create an initial instance of this job, call dev/tasks/CreateDummyJob?name=GenerateGoogleSitemapJob.
+To create an initial instance of this job, run `sake tasks:CreateDummyJob --name=Symbiote\QueuedJobs\Jobs\GenerateGoogleSitemapJob`.
 This will create the initial job and queue it; once the job has been run once, it will automatically schedule itself to be run again 24 hours later.
 * `CreateDummyJob` - A very simple skeleton job.

 ## API Overview